-This section of the plan sets out how water in the plan area is protected for ecological and environmental functions and the amount of water that can be allocated from the water resource to support declared beneficial uses.
+This section of the plan sets out how water in the plan area is protected for ecological and environmental functions and requirements and what is available for allocation to different beneficial uses in a way that is sustainable.
 This is known as the estimated sustainable yield (ESY).